-Bird’s Nest Leslie is a sloe growing fern but will get to a mature height of about 2 feet and about 1 foot wide.
+Bird’s Nest is a slow growing fern but will get to a mature height of about 2 feet and about 1 foot wide.

 Ferns are popular houseplants and will do great indoors.
 Ferns are some of the easiest plants to care for and will thrive indoors.
 If ferns get too much light, the leaves can suffer from sunburn and have a bleached look.
 Water most ferns enough to keep the soil moist, but not wet or soggy.